CumulusNetworks/config-backup-upgrade-helper/README.md

 - Gives hotfix instructions if upgrading from a version before 2.5.3 due to RN-287
 - All changes are submitted for user approval before being made, unless 'force' option is used
 - Allows optional exclude of specific directories from archive or migration
-- Write out debugging log to /var/log/config_file_changes.log.gz and store a copy in /mnt/persist/backup/
+- Write out debugging log to `/var/log/config_file_changes.log.gz` and store a copy in `/mnt/persist/backup/`
-- Backup archive can be restored to a newly imaged switch via 'tar -C / -xvf BACKUP_ARCHIVE_NAME'
+- Backup archive can be restored to a newly imaged switch via `tar -C / -xvf BACKUP_ARCHIVE_NAME`

 - Ansible playbook provided to create backup archive from 2.5.
 Can be used to migrate configs to 3.0